tmiliant/Pairs-Trading-Simulator/README.md

                 = n * b1 - m * a1
                 > 0 because n / m = a0 / b0 > a1 / b1

+## Experimenting yourself

+Animation can be run with parameters at your own choice, by setting the parmeters "corr", "mean", "std", and "num_points" in the main file.